jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Planner:** I use a system of value estimation.
 For any given state and action, I project its potential future rewards, heavily discounting those further in time.
 It's not just about the immediate `reward`; it's about the `next_max_q` and the `discount_factor`.
 This snippet illustrates the core idea behind how I evaluate paths.

-**Scientist:** Ah, the `discount_factor` â a classic.
+**Scientist:** Ah, the `discount_factor` – a classic.
 It pushes you towards immediate gains but doesn't blind you to the future.
 And `update_q_value`... that's how you learn, isn't it?
 Refining your understanding of those multi-horizon consequences.

 ```python
 import numpy as np